owhonda-moses/WeRateDogs--Data-Wrangling/README.md

 # DATA WRANGLING
 ## INTRODUCTION

 > I wrangled data from WeRateDogs, a Twitter account with the handle, @dogrates.
-This Twitter account rates people’s dogs with humorous comments about the dogs with most dogs scoring 10/10 or higher because _‘they are good dogs…’_
+This Twitter account rates people’s dogs with humorous comments about the dogs, with most dogs scoring 10/10 or higher because _‘they are good dogs…’_
-This steps taken in gathering, assessing, cleaning and storing the data are documented.
+The steps taken in gathering, assessing, cleaning and storing the data are documented.

 ### GATHERING